jkru3/digital-garden/content/navbar/nuggets of wisdom.md

 - it’s unwise to write from the perspective of how things should be, and rather, write from the perspective of how things feel.
 This allows you to build upon the truth within you that is always developing.
 Readers can better connect with the characters and deduce their own truths from the stories you weave in their place
 - you can’t write about anything good until you understand your own reaction to what you are writing about
 - being a good story teller is all about knowing what information is too broad, too personal, or not clear
-## technology
-- complexity is inversely proportional to number of lines of code
 ## the creative process
 - a poet is always trying to describe what cannot be said — Alan Watts
 - no piece of art is ever done, it’s just abandoned — John Tyler (a friend)